ArvinOhanian/Mnist_Data_Set/README.md

 n_classes = 10#how many classes
 batch_size = 100#how big the batches of data are that we run at a time

-#making a matrix (height X width)
 x = tf.placeholder('float', [None, 784])#our x is the data we are feeding in.
-#we are importing 28x28 pixel pictures but we can read them one line at a time,
-#hence the height being None/irrelevent and width being 784

 y = tf.placeholder('float')#y is the label for our data, what we want the machine to find

 def neural_network_model(data):